mindenit-answers/client/CONTRIBUTING.md

 ### Reporting Bugs

-This section guides you through submitting a bug report for Nure Answers.
+This section guides you through submitting a bug report for NURE Answers.
 Following these guidelines helps maintainers understand your report, reproduce the behavior, and find related reports.

 Before creating bug reports, please check if the same issue already exists in the [list of issues](https://github.com/nure-answers/client/issues).
 If you don't find the issue there, create a new one including a description of the problem.